Passing the Test – Soccer Passing Skills

 Upper Area/Instep of the Foot : Chipping the soccer ball is similar to the instep drive but don’t use as much force when kicking the ball.
 This requires a soft touch as you’re trying to get more lift on the ball and create back spin so the ball dies in the area you’re aiming at.

 By fine-tuning your skills as a passer, you can significantly increase your team’s chances of success.
-It’s really impossible to dribble through an opposing team, you’ll need to make a least a few passes to score.
-Your victory won’t be complete, however, unless you and your teammates learn to work together and to control the ball.
+It’s really impossible to dribble through an opposing team, you’ll need to make a least two or three passes to score.
+Unless you’re Lionel Messi.

 Watch These Passing Videos: